 6. Reboot your PC

-This should surely fix Windows has detected an IP address conflict.
+This should surely fix Windows has detected an IP address conflict error!

 Tada!
 This is all.
-We hope you were able to fix Ip address conflict using the steps we explained.
+We hope you were able to fix the IP address conflict error using the steps we explained above.
 Do let us know which steps worked for you in the comments section.
-If the guide was helpful, share it with others.
+If the guide was helpful, share it with others who might need it!